 The planning assessment process ensures that development:

 - Results in the appropriate use of the land within a particular zone.

 - Enhances or is in keeping with the appearance and surroundings of the area.

-For further zone specific related enquiries on various development types within the City of Marion you may wish to view the Marion Council Development Plan(16635 kb) here.
+For further zone specific related enquiries on various development types within the City of Marion you may wish to view the Marion Council development plan here.

 For further information on planning, please contact City of Marion's:

 Phone: 8375 6685

 Building rules assessment

 Building rules assessment is the second stage of the development approval process and involves the assessment of building plans for compliance with the Building Code of Australia, various Australian Standards, the South Australian Housing Code and other relevant Council and state requirements.